 Instructions

-- Combine half of the butter, half of the sugar, lemon juice and lemon zest in a medium saucepan and bring to a boil.
+- Combine half of the butter, half of the sugar, lemon juice, and lemon zest in a medium saucepan and bring to a boil.

 - When the lemon juice mixture boils, slowly drizzle it into the egg yolks while whisking continuously (this is called tempering).

-- Once large bubbles break the surface, remove the pan from the heat and whisk in remaining butter.
+- Return the mixture to the pot and continue cooking on medium-low to medium heat, stirring constantly, until it boils.
+Once large bubbles break the surface, remove the pan from the heat and whisk in the remaining butter.

 - Strain the curd into a clean bowl through a mesh sieve to remove any curdled egg yolks.
-Add Limoncello now, if using.
+If using limoncello, add it now.
+Press plastic wrap on top, and chill.

-Bake macaron shells
+For the macaron shells

-- If using whole/slivered almonds, grind with powdered sugar until the mixture resembles sand.
+- In a large bowl, whisk lemon zest with almond flour and powdered sugar for a minute or so to release lemon flavor.
+Sift to remove large pieces of almond and lemon zest.
+If using whole or slivered almonds, grind them with powdered sugar until the mixture resembles sand.
 Stop to scrape the bottom of the bowl at least once.
 Add lemon zest, and pulse four or five times.
 Sift dry ingredients after grinding to remove lemon zest.

 - Line two sheet pans with parchment paper or silicone baking mats.

-- Combine the egg whites and granulated sugar in the bowl of a stand mixer (hand mixer or just a whisk work, too).
+- Combine the egg whites and granulated sugar in the bowl of a stand mixer with the whisk attachment, or use a mixing bowl and a hand mixer.
 Whip on high speed to a stiff meringue (resembles shaving cream, smooth and glossy with stiff peaks that only slightly curve over).
+Add the lemon juice, and whip on high speed for 30 seconds more to incorporate.
+Add food coloring now and whip to incorporate, if using.

 - Add the dry ingredients and stir vigorously for a moment to combine.
-Then fold the batter by scraping around the sides of the bowl and up from the bottom and over the top.
-Fold until it ribbons off the spatula, and becomes smooth, shiny, and flowing.
+Then, fold the batter by scraping around the sides of the bowl and up from the bottom and over the top.
+Fold until it ribbons off the spatula and becomes smooth, shiny, and flowing.
+Transfer to a piping bag (or large plastic bag) fitted with a small round pastry tip.

-Once the curd is cool, pipe or spoon a small amount in the middle of half the macaron shells, then top with another gently.
+- Once the curd is cool, pipe or spoon a small amount in the middle of half the macaron shells, then top with another gently.
 Store in the refrigerator for 24 hours before serving for a more intense flavor.
-Time spent together allows the lemony goodness of both elements bloom!
+Time spent together allows the lemony goodness of both elements bloom.

 Notes